 The regulations covering travel documents are contained in Chapter 2 of the Aliens Ordinance Act, supplemented by rules issued by the Migration Agency.

-Before the temporary law was introduced on 20 July 2016, all permits granted to asylum seekers were permanent.
 The travel documents can be issued normally for five years.
 Unless the person is granted Swedish citizenship in the meantime (see Naturalisation) he or she will have to apply for a new travel documents after five years.